featheredtoast/launcher/README.md

 ## Maintainability

+Launcher had outgrown being a simple wrapper script around Docker, so we rewrote it in Go.

-Golang is well suited as a drop in replacement as just like a shellscript, the deployed binary can still carry minimal assumptions about a particular platform to run.
-(IE, no dependency on ruby, python, etc)
+Go is well suited as a drop in replacement as just like a shellscript, the deployed binary can still carry minimal assumptions about a particular platform to run (e.g. no dependencies on ruby, python, etc).

-Golang allows us to use a fully fleshed out programming language to run native yaml parsing: Calling out to ruby through a docker container worked well enough, but got complicated shuffling results through stdout into shell variables.
+Go allows us to use a fully fleshed out programming language to run native yaml parsing: Calling out to ruby through a docker container worked well enough, but got complicated shuffling results through stdout into shell variables.

-Launcher has outgrown being a simple wrapper script around Docker.
-Golang has good support for tests and breaking up code into separate modules to better support further growth around additional subcommands we may wish to add.
+Go has good support for tests and breaking up code into separate modules to better support further growth around additional subcommands we may wish to add.

 ## Roadmap